stochastic-geometry/Load-balancing-5G-mmwave/README.md

 ### Author: Chiranjib Saha and Harpreet S. Dhillon
 ### Email: csaha@vt.edu, hdhillon@vt.edu

-The code generates a two tier HetNet with correlated blocking, according to the system model described in [1, Section-II] and computes association probability according to Definition 1.
+The code generates a two tier HetNet with correlated blocking, according to the system model described in [1, Section-II] and computes association probability according to [1,Definition 1].
 This code is used to estimate the blockage constant of the exponential blockage model, according to [1, Remark 3].

 ### Instructions